uriel1998/mpdq/docs/README.md

 mode=simple
 songlength=15
 artisttime=30
+musicinfo=ffprobe
 ```

 `songlength` puts a cap on the duration of any chosen song to that many minutes.

 `artisttime` is the minimum time between tracks from the same artist.

+`musicinfo` denotes the helper program that gets additional music information (like
+duration) from the MP3.
+If not specified, `mpdq` searches along $PATH for (in this
+order) `ffprobe`, `exifinfo`, and `mp3info`.
+If your helper program is in your $PATH,
+you can just put the binary name, otherwise put the full path to the program.

+** IF YOU USE ANY HELPER PROGRAM BESIDES THESE THREE, YOU WILL HAVE TO EDIT THE PROGRAM **

 `hours`, `songhours`, and `mode` manage the size of queue that `mpdq` maintains,
  and how many hours after playing a song that `mpdq` will *not* play it again.